 Normally you write a new partition table for a Windows install (especially if you had linux on the disk) if you want to copy install files from a Win.iso to then boot and install, from the Device menu of Gparted.

-Sometimes this fails to work as the WIn files are not booted into so hangs, and I found that using command line fdisk to create a new empty DOS partition first, then rebooting solves the issue.
+Sometimes this fails to work as the Win install files are not booted into so hangs, and I found that using command line fdisk to create a new empty DOS partition first, then using Gparted again for recreating and formatting a say, 10GB Recovery partition for the install files, setting the boot flag, then rebooting solves the issue.

 sudo fdisk /dev/sda